NEED SUPPORT: CALL 1300 12 4433 MONDAY TO FRIDAY 9am - 5pm

 About IGFF

-In Good Faith Foundation is a national charity and support service providing advocacy services to individuals, families and communities impacted by institutional abuse for over 20 years.
+In Good Faith Foundation is a national charity and support service providing advocacy services to individuals, families and communities impacted by institutional abuse for almost 30 years.

 Learn More